ecn310/course-project-tariffs/Report/README.md

     - [Taxes on goods and services (current LCU)](https://github.com/ecn310/course-project-tariffs/blob/main/Data%20files/DomesticTaxRev.xlsx): measures the total amount of taxes paid by individuals, businesses, and other entities on the purchase and consumption of goods and services within a country.
 LCU means it's in the local currency of the Country.
 Name it **DomesticTaxRev.xlsx**
     - [Taxes on international trade (current LCU)](https://github.com/ecn310/course-project-tariffs/blob/main/Data%20files/InternationalTaxRev.xlsx): measures the taxes imposed on international trade transactions expresed in the local currency.
 Name it **InternationalTaxRev.xlsx.**
     - [GDP (Current US$)](https://github.com/ecn310/course-project-tariffs/blob/main/Data%20files/GDP(Current%20USD).xlsx): measures the total monetary value of all finished goods and services produced within a country over a specific period of time.
 Name it **GDP(CurrentUSD).xlsx.**
 3. Go to [ICTD-GRD UNU WIDER Government Revenue Dataset](https://www2.wider.unu.edu/content/grd-data-download) website, create an account, then choose to download the Stata file [**UNUWIDERGRD 2023 Central Government.dta_.zip (2.44 MB)**](https://github.com/ecn310/course-project-tariffs/blob/main/Data%20files/UNUWIDERGRD_2023_Central.dta).
 It needs to be unzipped, it contains Domestic Tax Revenue (\% of GDP) that measures total taxes on goods and services; and International Tax Revenue (\% of GDP) which is taxes on international trade, primarily consisting of tariffs and customs duties on imports.
 The Data Coverage is: 193 countries from 2001-2020.
 When unzipped make sure the file is inside the Data Folder and named **UNUWIDERGRD_2023_Central.dta** (if different, change it).
-4. All of the files should be downloaded and save inside the **Data files** folder of your repository.
+Make sure to save in the Data files subfolder of the Tariffs folder.

  #### Working with the Data
-1. Clone or download this repository to your personal computer.
-All of our files are in GitHub.
-2. Stata version used: Stata 18.0
+1. Stata version used: Stata 18.0
-3. Open Tarrifs Timeseries.do in the do file folder, this is the [link](https://github.com/ecn310/course-project-tariffs/blob/main/Do%20files/Tarrifs%20Timeseries.do) to it.
+2. Open Tarrifs Timeseries.do, that can be found the Do file folder in our Github repository, this is the [link](https://github.com/ecn310/course-project-tariffs/blob/main/Do%20files/Tarrifs%20Timeseries.do) to it.
-4. Before running any code, the file paths need to be changed specifically for your computer.
+3. Before running any code, the file paths need to be changed specifically for your computer.
    - Locate the cd command at the top of the do file and change it to match your local repository.
      **cd "change.this.link.to.your.own.path"**
    - Run the do file in order (Cr+D or click execute)
    - The purpose of this first do file is to import all WITS Excel files (DomesticTaxRev.xlsx, ExportPGDP.xlsx, GDP(Current USD).xlsx, ImportPGDP.xlsx, ImportValue.xlsx, InternationalTaxRev.xlsx, RealGDP.xlsx, TariffPTaxRev.xlsx), merges them into a single dataset, filter for years 2001-2020 and the countries of interest (United States, Australia, France, Israel, Korea (Rep.), Norway, Romania, and Switzerland), reshapes the data and saves it as [TariffTimeseries_new.dta](https://github.com/ecn310/course-project-tariffs/blob/main/Data%20files/TariffsTimeseries.dta).
    - It should produce something that looks like this [TariffsTimeseries.log](https://github.com/ecn310/course-project-tariffs/blob/main/Do%20files/TariffsTimeseries.log) stored inside the Do files folder.
-5. Open ICTD-GRD data do file.do [do file](https://github.com/ecn310/course-project-tariffs/blob/main/Do%20files/ICTD-GRD%20data%20do%20file.do)
+4. Open ICTD-GRD data do file.do [do file](https://github.com/ecn310/course-project-tariffs/blob/main/Do%20files/ICTD-GRD%20data%20do%20file.do)
     - Locate the cd command at the top of the do file and change it to match your local repository **cd "change.this.link.to.your.own.path"**
    - Run the do file in order (Cr+D or click execute)